 About Kyogen (狂言)

-Kyogen is one of the Japanese traditional art which played on a stage.
+Kyogen is a traditional Japanese art that is played on a stage.

-And Kyogen is a skit that comically tells a funny story of common people in everyday life, like a comedy.
+And Kyogen is a skit that comically tells a funny story of ordinary people in everyday life, like a comedy.

 About Nohgaku (能楽)